Searching for the perfect waves in Corsica

 Wine is more than just the simple fermentation process of grape juice.
 It is the result of a miracle marriage between a gift of nature and human expertise.

-Nowadays, wine is part of the cultural and gastronomic heritage of France and vineyards are shaping the landscapes of well-known regions such as Burgundy, Bordeaux or Alsace.
+Nowadays, wine is part of France's cultural and gastronomic heritage, and vineyards are shaping the landscapes of well-known regions such as Burgundy, Bordeaux, or Alsace.

-This films takes us to the most prestigious grands crus to meet the men and women behind the nectars connoisseurs the world over rave about.
+This film takes us to the most prestigious "grands crus" to meet the men and women behind the nectar connoisseurs the world over rave about.